National (brand): History

 Before present-day Panasonic produced appliances under the name, the National brand was first used by Konosuke Matsushita's electric firm to sell his battery-powered bicycle lamps, hoping that they would be a product used by all of Japan, hence the name "National".
 It was arguably the first well-known brand of Japanese electronics.

 National was formerly the premier brand on most Matsushita products, including audio and video and was combined in 1988 as National Panasonic after the worldwide success of the Panasonic name.

 After 1980 in Europe, and 1988 in Australia and New Zealand, Matsushita ceased the usage of the "National" brand, and sold audiovisual products exclusively under the Panasonic and Technics brands.
 Matsushita never officially used the National name in the United States, due to the trademark being already in use by National Cash Register.
 The brand made a brief appearance in 2003 on rice cookers, meat grinders and a handful of small kitchen appliances.
 In addition, National rice cookers were imported for sale in many Asian-American markets.

 National was well known throughout Asia as a reputable manufacturer of domestic appliances such as rice cookers.
 In 2004, the "National" brand was gradually phased out in Asia, the penultimate market it was used in, with most products being rebranded under the Panasonic brand after the company decided to unify all their businesses under the Panasonic brand for greater recognition.

+Several models of National-branded kerosene-based heaters were recalled due to a failure in the exhaust hose which would allow carbon monoxide to leak into the room.
+The recall effort began in November of 2005 after a fatal accident in January of the same year.

 Due to its historical significance and recognition in Matsushita's native Japan, non-audiovisual Matsushita products (mostly home appliances or white goods) were branded "National" until October 1, 2008.
 As of October 1, 2008, Matsushita changed its company name to Panasonic Corporation.
 Non-audiovisual products that were branded "National" in Japan are currently marketed under the "Panasonic" brand.